Pup2Home

-This case study will go over my research approach, design approach and highlights my design skills and principles when going into a problem that already has different solutions in the real world.
+This case study will go over my research approach, design approach and highlights my design skills and principles when going into a problem space that already has different solutions in the real world.
+Specifically the difficulties when adopting/purchasing a new dog.

 Buyer Side